Balochistan Insurgency - Fifth conflict 2004-to date

 Although tensions remained high, there were attempts within the Pakistani government to ameliorate the situation through more peaceful means.
 Chaudhry Shujuat Hussain, leader of President Musharaf’s Pakistani Muslim League issued a set of 32 recommendations on how to address Baluchistan’s rebel grievances.
 The three main recommendations were that first, the province inhabitants be given a greater share of the gas profits (the region contains 40% of Pakistan’s natural gas reserves) and more jobs in the exploitation of gas resources.
 Second, pay the Baluchistan province arrears of $100 million.
 Third, give the province a bigger part in the construction of a new deep water port on the province’s coastline.
 However, as of July, 2006 none of these initiatives had been employed and the violence sparked by the bombardment of Dera Bugti had continued without abatement.

 As many as 1,040 people had been killed in Balochistan in the past two years, the Balochistan Police officials said on 20 September 2016.
-Briefing the Senate Committee on Human Rights on the law and order situation of Balochistan, the police informed the meeting that during the year 2014-15 545 people were killed in different incidents while in 2015-16 495 people have been killed so far.
+Briefing the Senate Committee on Human Rights on the law and order situation of Balochistan, the police informed the meeting that during the year 2014-15, at least 545 people were killed in different incidents while in 2015-16 495 people have been killed so far.

 |Join the GlobalSecurity.org mailing list|